City of Davis, CA

 pwweb@cityofdavis.org

-Multiple entities and departments are responsible for different parts and areas of the City, including greenbelts, neighborhoods and open spaces.
-Areas of responsibility for weed management in the City include: Community Development, Parks and Community Services and Public Works Utilities and Operations.
+Multiple departments are responsible for the various assortment of weed prone landscapes throughout the City, including greenbelts, storm basins, neighborhood parks and open spaces.
+City Departments with responsibility for weed management include: Community Development, Parks and Community Services and Public Works Utilities and Operations.

+Weeds sprout up in the landscaping across the City every year.
 Weed maintenance contractors and staff work hard to control weeds across the City in a manner that has the least impact to people, wildlife and water quality.
+Inputs from the wet season will lead to more vigorous and denser weed growth in the spring and summer months.
+This in turn, increases the effort required to manage the landscape.
 However, the sheer size of the service area makes it an impossibility to manage all weeds, in all locations, at all times.
-Integrated Pest Management staff is working on the development of site management plans for high traffic or highly visual areas to include: seasonal weed growth and proposed timing for each control methods (mechanical, chemical, cultural, & biological), targeting weed species when they are at their most vulnerable (during the growing stage primarily).

-The City continues to employ the assistance of a landscape contractor (Brightview) that uses multiple teams to conduct mowing/weeding and targeted pesticide applications within parks, street medians and greenbelts across the City.
+The City continues to employ the assistance of a landscape contractor (Brightview), who uses multiple teams to conduct mowing/weeding within parks, greenbelts and street medians, in addition to targeted pesticide applications across the City.
 City staff are also conducting weed control in areas not serviced by Brightview.

-A full set of weed control methods are utilized by our maintenance teams including mechanical, cultural, biological and, when necessary, least toxic chemical control methods.
-Herbicide is used carefully in street medians and around utility sites.
-Mowing, string trimming and mulch applications are used five days per week starting in the winter.
-Sheep grazing is also used to help control vegetation in stormwater conveyance facilities during the spring and summer months.
+An array of weed control methods are utilized by our maintenance teams including mechanical, cultural, biological and, when necessary, least toxic chemical control methods.
+Mowing, string trimming and mulch applications are performed throughout the week starting in the winter.
+Sheep grazing is also used to help reduce fire fuels and control unwanted vegetation in stormwater conveyance channels, facilities, levees, basins, recreational greenbelts and pedestrian trails during the spring and summer months.
+Herbicides are strategically used within street medians and around utility sites.

 - Monitoring effectiveness of herbicide applications by tracking effectiveness of herbicide applications for sites on targeted weed species.
 This includes discontinuing or rotating products to achieve desired weed control.

-In addition to the current short-term strategies, additional strategies will be employed for long-term management of weeds in the landscape.
+In addition to the ongoing strategies, additional strategies will be employed for long term management of weeds in the landscape.
 The following is a list of what is expected:

-- Prioritize weed control in high touch and high visibility areas, including streetscapes
+- Prioritize weed control in high pedestrian and high visibility areas, including streetscapes.

-- Employ pre-emergence herbicide two to three times a year to prevent weed establishment
+- Employ well timed pre-emergence herbicide 2-3 times a year to prevent weed establishment and exhaust the existing seedbank.

-- Connect with Yolo County’s Alternative Sentencing Program in the Probation Department to perform additional landscape maintenance work in Davis; this program provides community work in lieu of incarceration
+- Partner with Yolo County’s Alternative Sentencing Program in the Probation Department to perform additional landscape maintenance work in Davis; this program provides community work in lieu of incarceration.

 Did you know that the City has the My Davis app for the community to submit service requests?
 Access it here or download the app to your smartphone!